echoedinvoker/nodejs-jonas/4-how-nodejs-works-behind/33-event-loop-in-practice/memo.md

 ![Alt process.nextTick](pic/bandicam%202022-10-05%2015-02-01-121.jpg)

-- The callback of process.nextTick will be executed directly after the end of the current phase, so "Nexttick 1 finished" will definitely be printed after "Immediat 3 finished".
+- The **callback of process.nextTick** will be executed directly after the end of the **current phase**, so "Nexttick 1 finished" will definitely be printed after "Immediat 3 finished".

 ![Alt crypto](pic/bandicam%202022-10-05%2015-06-33-439.jpg)